-(j)  It is the purpose and intent of this chapter to implement state law by providing a means for regulating the cultivation of medical marijuana in a manner that is consistent with state law and which balances the needs of medical patients and their caregivers and promotes the health, safety, and welfare of the residents and businesses within the unincorporated territory of the County of Siskiyou.
-This chapter is intended to be consistent with Proposition 215, Senate Bill 420, and the Medical Marijuana Regulation and Safety Act of 2015 (AB.
-243, A.B.
-266, and S.B.
-643) and towards that end, is not intended to prohibit persons from exercising any right otherwise granted by state law.
-Rather, the intent and purpose of this chapter is to establish reasonable regulations upon the manner in which marijuana may be cultivated, including restrictions on the amount of marijuana that may be cultivated in any location or premises, in order to protect the public health, safety, and welfare in Siskiyou County.
+(j)  It is the purpose and intent of this chapter to implement state law by providing a means for regulating personal cannabis cultivation in a manner that is consistent with state law and which balances the needs of medical patients and their caregivers and promotes the health, safety, and welfare of the residents and businesses within the unincorporated territory of the County of Siskiyou.
+This chapter is intended to be consistent with Proposition 215, Senate Bill 420, Proposition 64 and the Medicinal and Adult-Use Cannabis Regulation and Safety Act (“MAUCRSA”), as amended from time to time and towards that end, is not intended to prohibit persons from exercising any right otherwise granted by state law.
+Rather, the intent and purpose of this chapter is to establish reasonable regulations upon the manner in which personal cannabis cultivation for medicinal or adult use may be undertaken in the unincorporated area of the County, including restrictions on the amount of cannabis that may be cultivated in any location or premises, in order to protect the public health, safety, and welfare in Siskiyou County.

-(k)  A.B.
-243 expressly provides that the exemption of certain persons from state laws regulating the cultivation of marijuana or related activities does not limit or prevent a county from regulating or banning marijuana cultivation, storage, manufacture, transport, provision, or other activity by such persons.

-(l)  The limited immunity from specified state marijuana laws provided by the Compassionate Use Act and Medical Marijuana Program does not confer the right to create or maintain a public nuisance.
+(k)  On November 8, 2016, the voters of California adopted Proposition 64.
+Proposition 64 allows the recreational possession and use of cannabis, as well as the personal cultivation of up to six (6) recreational cannabis plants per residence, by adults age twenty-one (21) years and older.
+While a local jurisdiction may ban the outdoor cultivation of these plants, it may only reasonably regulate indoor cultivation of these plants as expressed in Health and Safety Code section 11362.2. (l)  The limited immunity from specified state marijuana laws provided by the Compassionate Use Act and Medical Marijuana Program does not confer the right to create or maintain a public nuisance.
 By adopting the regulations contained in this chapter, the County will achieve a significant reduction in the aforementioned harms caused or threatened by the cultivation of marijuana in the unincorporated area of Siskiyou County.

 (m)  Attempts to use the general enforcement provisions of this Code to address illegal cultivation of marijuana have been ineffective and procedures specific to marijuana are necessary to address flagrant and pervasive illegal cultivation.
-The provisions contained in this chapter that are specific to enforcement of the Medical Marijuana Cultivation Ordinance are intended to address these concerns and more effectively address the harms caused by noncompliant marijuana cultivation, while still accommodating the needs of medical patients and their caregivers.
+The provisions contained in this chapter that are specific to enforcement of the Personal Cannabis Cultivation Ordinance are intended to address these concerns and more effectively address the harms caused by noncompliant marijuana cultivation, while still accommodating the needs of legal adult users and medical patients and their caregivers.

 (n)  While code enforcement in Siskiyou County has historically been complaint-driven, that has never been a precondition to the enforcement of this chapter.
 Further, the board of supervisors recognizes that persons affected by code violations are frequently reluctant to file complaints, for fear of retaliation.
 Consequently, for purposes of clarity, no provision of this Code shall be construed to require a formal or informal complaint as a condition to enforcement of this chapter, or to prevent the enforcing officer from undertaking such enforcement on his or her own initiative.

-(o)  Nothing in this chapter shall be construed to allow the use of marijuana for non-medical purposes, or allow any activity relating to the cultivation, distribution, or consumption of marijuana that is otherwise illegal under state or federal law.
+(o)  Nothing in this chapter shall be construed to allow the use of cannabis, or allow any activity relating to cannabis, including the cultivation, distribution, or consumption of cannabis, that is otherwise illegal under state or federal law.
 No provision of this chapter shall be deemed a defense or immunity to any action brought against any person by the Siskiyou County District Attorney, the Attorney General of State of California, or the United States of America.”

 SECTION III: Section 10-14.015 is hereby amended to read as follows: